adityayedetore/povstim-with-childes/src/README.md

 You can use your `model.pt` or download our [pre-trained best model](http://adityayedetore.com/data/model.pt).

-To use these scripts, download our <a href="http://adityayedetore.com/data/CHILDES" download > vocabulary </a> (also a link to our training data).
+To use these scripts, download our [vocabulary](http://adityayedetore.com/data/CHILDES) (also downloads our training data).